 Recommended reading: Another cat themed place in Amsterdam is a cat sanctuary on a boat!
 Read, Cats & Boats Mix At The Cat Boat Amsterdam.

 The museum features all sorts of cat prints, sculptures, and memorabilia.
 There are even works by Picasso, Rembrandt, and Toulouse-Lautrec in the Katten Kabinet art museum’s collection.

-When it comes to cat memorabilia, there are some really over the top items like this old fashioned pinball machine, colourful pom-pom sculpture and Cats statue.
+When it comes to cat memorabilia, there are some really over-the-top items like this old-fashioned pinball machine, colorful pom-pom sculpture, and Cats statue.

 There’s also a guestbook to sign.
 One visitor drew a caricature of his cat Bicho whom he feels should be featured in the museum.
 I vote that my darling Burt be included because there is no other cat who’s cute or as hilarious as him.